 Use Harris Roach Tablets if you don’t want to deal with the mess of having fine powder getting all over the place.

 These are just 10 of the many home remedies for cockroaches.
 One important thing to keep in mind is to keep trying different remedies and methods until you find one that works.
 Some roaches in some places may be resistant to a particular remedy.
 So if you find that one isn’t working, try another.
+If you don’t want to play the guessing game and just want to go straight to what will definitely kill them then buy a box of Advion Roach Gel.

 Photo Credit: John